 Feeding tubes may be placed to help with nutrition and absorption.

-CF related diabetes is common due to the impairment of the pancreas
+CF-related diabetes is common due to the impairment of the pancreas

+Lung infections are common in patients with CF. Culturing the sputum can help determine bacteria involved and the course of treatment.
 Educate patients and caregivers that they should avoid sick contacts and stay away from other CF patients who may be ill, due to susceptibility to infections.

 Patients with CF lose excess amounts of fluid and salt and can become dehydrated or develop hyponatremia quickly.

+Bones may become thin, the patient develops osteoporosis or osteopenia in the later stages.
+Fractures are common.
 Note clubbing, or widening, around the tips of the fingers and toes due to poor oxygenation of tissues